 A respected voice in her community, Ms. Goertzen is renowned for her exceptional career tenure in the medical field.
-A former registered nurse, Ms. Goertzen notably attained the role of administrator of the University of Washington Medical Center and broke barriers as she was the first female in the country to run a major teaching hospital.
-Prior to this achievement, she had also worked as a director of nursing at the University of Washington Medical Center and Providence Hospital, now known as Providence Health and Services Washington.
+A former registered nurse, Ms. Goertzen broke barriers as she was the first woman in the country to lead a university as the administrator of University Hospital.
+In addition to this achievement, she had also worked as a director of nursing at the University of Washington Medical Center and Providence Hospital, now known as Providence Health and Services Washington.
 Additionally, she had excelled in the role of founder and hospital director for the Women’s Hospital.

 Looking back on her illustrious career, Ms. Goertzen attributes her success to her Christian values and her personal philosophy, which is to always help others no matter the problem.
 Since her youth, Ms. Goertzen had always wanted to be a nurse, but she could not explain the specific reason why this was her dream.
 She believes, perhaps, it was her destiny all along.
-Ms. Goertzen is currently in retirement and plans to remain aware of the advancements and achievements in the medical field, and to offer her advice and guidance as a lifelong professional.
-With her new spare time, she hopes to spend more time with her four daughters, 10 grandchildren, and one great-grandchild.
+Ms. Goertzen is currently in retirement and plans to remain aware of the advancements and achievements in the medical field, as well as offer her advice and guidance as a lifelong professional.
+With her new spare time, she hopes to spend more time with her four daughters, 10 grandchildren and one great-grandchild.

 Contact Ms. Goertzen: